Last updated: 22 December 2020

 - enters a complete application into its consent processing system.

 A BCA must have a policy, procedure and system for receiving an application which ensures:

-- all relevant information required on the prescribed From 2 is completed by the applicant
+- all relevant information required on the prescribed Form 2 is completed by the applicant

-- memoranda (Form 2A) from LBPs are supplied if the application contains restricted building work.
+- memoranda (Form 2A) from LBPs are supplied if the application involves restricted building work.